songboyangy/NODEPT/README.md

 # ODEPT

-The code for Continuous Dynamic Modeling via Neural ODEs for Popularity Trajectory Prediction
+This repository provides an implementation of Continuous Dynamic Modeling via Neural ODEs for Popularity Trajectory Prediction.
+The core components are intended to illustrate the ODEPT model described in our paper.
+Other aspects of the project are not open-sourced to protect intellectual property and prevent misuse.

 ## requirements